 Baking soda is also an excellent home remedy for cabbage worms.

-Combine the same amount of baking soda and flour, and dust your plants with the combo.
-This remedy will kill the worms.
+Combine equal parts baking soda and flour, and dust your plants with the combo.
+This remedy will kill the caterpillars.

 Mix baking soda with honey in a cup of water, which will act as a pesticide and kill any silverfish.